knarbmakes/ifworldscollide/README.md

 Knack rolls are used for determining success for weapon attacks, abilities and tactics.

-To determine success, the player rolls a six sided die and applies any bonuses or penalties to the value, attempting to match the knack score for the effect being used.
+The player rolls a six sided die and applies any bonuses or penalties to the value.
+Values that are equal to or higher than the knack score for the effect being used result in success.

 Before rolling, the player may choose to spend X Activation Points to gain a +X bonus to one of their Knack rolls.
 You cannot apply this bonus after seeing the die result.